-This guide explains how to create SFTP and SSH users with authority to transfer files to and from your server and includes instructions regarding:
+This guide explains how to create SFTP and SSH users with authority to transfer files to and from your server.

 Your Hosting panel now includes a File Manager utility in case you don’t really want to use SFTP or SSH.
 See the Tools > Files guide for more.

 4.1 SFTP and SSH usersLink to chapter 1